Dental services for Aboriginal and Torres Strait Islander peoplesPRINT PAGE

-We work closely with Victorian Aboriginal Community Controlled Health Organisations (VACCHO) and the Victorian Aboriginal Health Service (VAHS) to help Aboriginal and Torres Strait Islander patients through the public dental health system.
+We work closely with Victorian Aboriginal Community Controlled Health Organisations (VACCHO) and other Aboriginal Community organisations to help Aboriginal and Torres Strait Islander patients through the public dental health system.

 We understand that coming to a large hospital like The Royal Dental Hospital of Melbourne (RDHM) can be a little scary.
 You can request time with our Aboriginal Liaison Officer for a chat or if you and your family require ongoing support throughout your course of dental treatment.

 If you are an Aboriginal or Torres Strait Islander, you can get free:

 However, if you need specialist care we will work out how much you need to pay.

 Are there waiting lists?